בס״ד - BS"D

 • Why should I keep Shabbat?

-So, what Shabbat is all about?
+So, what is Shabbat all about?

-The commandment of Shabbat is a sign between us and Hashem for generations to come, when one day of the week we unplug ourselves from mundane, and plug ourselves or shall I say flood our life with holy energy of Shabbat for one day of the week that lasts until the next week Shabbat comes around.
+The commandment of Shabbat is a sign between us and Hashem for generations to come, when one day of the week we unplug ourselves from mundane, and plug ourselves, or shall I say flood our life with holy energy of Shabbat, for one day of the week that lasts until the next week Shabbat comes around.

 But I believe there's more to it, so please allow me to offer my explanation.